catseye/yoob.js/README.markdown

     patterns in a regular grid, must be supplied.
 Chromatic versions of the character patterns, in each of the given colours, will be automatically created.
 The character data may also be modified programatically.

+*   `yoob.Animation`, in `yoob/animation.js`

+    Object-based replacement for the now-deprecated `AnimationFrame`
+    functions described below.

 Plus some functions which aren't classes: